-I am a qualitative researcher experienced in all the interpretive methodologies: ethnographies, store observations, shop-alongs, focus groups and personal interviews.
+I am a cultural anthropologist experienced in all qualitative methodologies: ethnographies, store observations, shop-alongs, focus groups, diary studies, usability studies and personal interviews.
 As a bilingual-bicultural professional, I conduct research in both English and Spanish.

+I am an interpreter of consumer culture.
 I enjoy the intellectual challenge of digging to find the nuanced meanings consumers give to objects and habits.
-I am an interpreter of consumer culture.
-My strength is finding insights that are specifically focused on research objectives.
+My strength is finding insights that are specifically focused on my client’s research objectives.

 Some of my previous projects include exploring notions of desire and scent with young women (creative messaging for men’s body spray).
 I have gone beer shopping with young Mexican-Americans men in California to understanding the meaning of beer (branded retail strategy).
 I spent time observing life in the kitchens of Mexican families to understand the relationship between food, cooking, and cultural identity (appliance product development).
-I tagged along on shopping trips for cars and shampoo to understand how people shop (decision making modeling).
+I tagged along on test drives for cars to understand how people shop (decision making modeling).
 I spent afternoons with low income elders in Central Texas asking about the meaning of health (messaging strategy for Medicaid programs).
 I have stood in bathrooms and watched women show me their how they apply makeup (meaning of beauty for brand development).

 Reflections on digital ethnography